microsoft/BotBuilder-Samples/MigrationV3V4/CSharp/Skills/README.md

   - An [AllowedSkillsClaimsValidator](V4SimpleRootBot/Authentication/AllowedSkillsClaimsValidator.cs) is used to validate responses sent to the bot are coming from the configured skills.
   - A [Startup](V4SimpleRootBot/Startup.cs) class that shows how to register the different skill components for dependency injection.

 - `EchoBot`: this project shows a simple echo skill that receives message activities from the parent bot and echoes what the user said.
-This project includes:
+This project was created from [EchoBot](https://github.com/microsoft/BotBuilder-V3/tree/master/CSharp/EchoBot) and includes:
   - A sample [CustomAllowedCallersClaimsValidator.cs](EchoSkillBot/Authentication/CustomAllowedCallersClaimsValidator.cs.cs) that shows how to provide custom validation, ensuring the skill is only invoked from a list of allowed callers.
 Other samples use the default `AllowedCallersClaimsValidator`
   - A sample [MessagesController](V3EchoBot/Controllers/MessagesController.cs) that shows how to send EndOfConversation based on the message sent to the skill and yield control back to the parent bot.
 The MessagesController also shows how to use a custom `AuthenticationConfigurationProviderType` for Skill validation.